bitmakerlabs/python-dev-setup-guide-mac/README.md

-# Mac Setup for Rails Development: Doing it Right
+# Web Development Intensive Mac Setup for Development

-This is Bitmaker Labs' guide to setting up a Rails development environment on a Mac.
+This is Bitmaker's guide to setting up a development environment on a Mac for the Web Development Intensive course.

-If you have the choice, always choose a Mac for your Rails development environment.
+If you have the choice, always choose a Mac for your development environment.
 It's just much easier, especially when starting out as a new developer.
-Linux works too, but the instructions will be completely different from what's described here.
+Linux works too, but the [instructions](https://github.com/bitmakerlabs/dev_environment_setup) will be quite different from what's described here.
+Using Windows for the course is not recommended at all.

 This process should take about 1 hour to 1.5 hours to complete, depending on the speed of your machine and your internet connection.